xc-jp/purescript-protobuf/README.md

 [nix-shell]$
 ```

-### Protobuf imports

-The code generator will use the `package` statement in the `.proto` file
-as the Purescript module name for that file.

-The protobuf `import` statement allows Protobuf messages to have fields
-consisting of other Protobuf messages.
-In order to generate the correct
-Purescript module name qualifier on the types of imported message fields,
-the code generator must be able to lookup the package name
-statement in the imported file.

-For that reason, when compiling `.proto` files which `import` each other,
-all the `.proto` files must be passed together in one `protoc` command,
-so the code generator has global knowledge of file imports and packages.

-Also for that reason, only top-level `message` and `enum` types from an
-`import` may be used.

 ## Writing programs with the generated code

-None of the modules in this package should be imported directly in your program.
+None of the modules in this package should be imported directly in our program.
-Rather, you'll import the message modules from the generated `.purs` files,
+Rather, we'll import the message modules from the generated `.purs` files,
 as well as modules for reading and writing `ArrayBuffer`s.

 Each `.proto` message will export four names in the generated `.purs` modules.